ucdrubinet/UCI_ARTs/README.md

-# Arteriolosclerosis Segmentation (ArtS) Scerlotic Index and Thickness Extractor (SITE)
+# Arteriolosclerosis Segmentation (ArtS) and Scerlotic Index and Thickness Extractor (SITE)